SteamRE/SteamKit/readme.md

 ### Visual Studio

-Starting with version 1.2.2, SteamKit2 is distributed as a [NuGet package](https://www.nuget.org/packages/steamkit2).
+SteamKit2 is distributed as a [NuGet package](https://www.nuget.org/packages/steamkit2).

 Simply install SteamKit2 using the package manager in Visual Studio, and NuGet will add all the required dependencies and references to your project.